10 Correlation and regression

 #> R2 = 0.8012

-1. Create a linear model to look at how wealth HOMEPOS influences Maths grades in the United Kingdom and Germany.
-If we use the Education Endowment Foundation’s interpretation of effect sizes (Higgins et al. 2016, 4) what is the impact of increasing the wealth of students in each country?
+1. Create a linear model to look at parental involvement PARINVOL influences Maths grades for female students in Germany and Hong Kong (China).
+If we use the Education Endowment Foundation’s interpretation of effect sizes (Higgins et al. 2016, 4) what is the impact of increasing parental involvement on student grades in each country?

 answer